jiangts/purnam/README.md

 # purnam

-Javascripish syntax for clojurescript
+javascript-ish syntax for clojurescript

 ##Why?

-Because the javascript dot-notation is awesome!
+Because the javascript dot-notation is awesome! but mostly because I can't stand `aget` and `aset`

 ***WARNING***
 Still under developement, not ready for production